top of page

 Greenland are an inclusive school, welcoming and celebrating diversity.
 All staff believe that children having high self-esteem is crucial to a child’s well-being.
 We have a caring, understanding team looking after our children.

-The class teacher has overall responsibility for the pastoral, medical and social care of every child in their class, therefore this would be the parents’ first point of contact.
+The class teacher has overall responsibility for the pastoral, medical and social care of every child in their class, therefore this would be parents and carers first point of contact.

-If further support is required Miss Freya Claydon, our SENCO or any members of our Senior Leadership Team are available to offer further advice and support.
+If further support is required relating to SEN, our SENCOs, Miss Freya Claydon or Miss Claire Mallett or any other members of our Senior Leadership Team can offer further advice and support.
 This may involve working alongside outside agencies such as Health and Social Services and Local Authority Support Services.

 At Greenland we consult with a wide range of agencies and partners to ensure the pastoral, medical and social needs of SEND children are met.